-Infrastructure can be described in four categories:
+Infrastructure can be placed in the following categories:

-Personnel assets are assigned to do the heavy lifting in automation projects; it is desirable to have everyone in the test group familiar with and accustom to using the tool(s), but a dedicated position is strongly recommended.
+- Personnel assets: Personnel assets are assigned to do the heavy lifting in automation projects; it is desirable to have everyone in the test group familiar with and accustom to using the tool(s), but a dedicated position is strongly recommended.
 This gives the group some capability in handling more complicated scripting tasks and helps drive a central focus.

 - Use Case Selection